redien/reuse-lang/README.md

             (Cons x xs) (reduce f (f x initial) xs)))
 ```

 For more examples please look through the `minimal/specification` and `extended/specification` directories.
+Also see the [getting started section](#Getting-Started).

 ## Installation